 As a nod to its railroad history, the rail-trail will be bookended with two historical depots and, midway, the city of Algood hopes to add a third once its section of trail is complete.
 On the trail’s western end, the Cookeville Depot, built in 1909, is a beautiful red brick building with an unusual and elegant pagoda-style roof.
 It serves as a museum and is also an anchor in Cookeville’s reenergized downtown, surrounded by boutique shops and an eclectic mix of restaurants.
 The depot in Monterey, on the east end of the trail, is a replica thoughtfully recreated from an original diagram of the 1903 building.

 Parking and trail access is currently available at the Monterey Depot Museum (One East Depot Street).

-For the next phase of the trail (hoped to begin in spring 2015), parking will be available at the Cookeville Depot Museum (116 W. Broad Street) and the Algood ballfields (125 4th Avenue).
+For the next phase of the trail (anticipated to open in September 2016), parking will be available at the Cookeville Depot Museum (116 W. Broad Street) and the Algood ballfields (125 4th Avenue).